Frontier AI Regulation

 Markus Anderljung, Jonas Schuett, and Robert Trager

 This summarises a recent multi-author white paper on frontier AI regulation.
-We are organizing a webinar about the paper on July 20th.
-Sign up here.

 Summary